Skip links

 Treatment Options

-BSL Removal is a procedure that uses heat from mild electric current to remove non-cancerous skin lesions or abnormal growth from different parts of the body.
-The heat will cause the targeted area to dry out and eventually fall off.
-The skin will then continue to heal and new skin will form over the wound.
+BSL Removal is a procedure that uses heat from a mild electric current to remove non-cancerous skin lesions or abnormal growths from various areas of the body.
+The heat causes the targeted area to dry out and eventually shed.
+The skin then heals and new tissue forms over the area.

 Similar Conditions

-From around the age of 25 the first signs of aging start to appear and become noticeable on the skin.
-Over time, the skin no longer looks as plump and smooth as it once did.
+From around the age of 25, the first signs of skin changes may start to appear and become noticeable.
+Over time, the skin may lose some of its earlier smoothness and fullness.

-Skin pigmentation disorder affects the color of the skin and is caused by excess melanin production.
-It can occur in small patches, cover large areas or affect the entire body.
+Skin pigmentation disorders affect the color of the skin and can result from excess melanin production.
+They may appear in small patches, cover larger areas, or involve the entire body.

 Schedule A Consultation

 Being results driven, GEM Clinic provides FREE consultation personally by our doctors to assess client's concerns.
-Our doctors will determine the best suited treatment to deliver a liberating experience with visible results that is wallet-friendly!
+Our doctors will determine the best suited treatment to deliver the most optimal results for you!

 ×